 Heavenly Hana Paradise

 What we got was certainly unique.
 The road down to the accommodation was very steep and rough lucky we had an SUV and it didn’t exactly feel we were in the right place.
 After a while, we came across a large house in a secluded clearing in the rainforest.
-Surrounded by trees and jungle plant and filled with tropical fruit trees.
+Surrounded by trees and jungle plants and filled with tropical fruit trees.
 We felt a million miles away from anything and that felt an awful lot like paradise to us.

 It was a long way from luxurious, incredibly rustic in fact, but this is what we expected.
 It was however very comfortable and our small room had everything we needed.
 After a short time settling in we head out to explore and make the most of the remaining light.
 The Rain was still of and on but lighter than it had been.
 After a quick tour around Hana, we made a beeline for the Waianapanapa State Park.

 Pulling into the Carpark that is normally busting at the seams it was almost empty.
 The Mongoose and Feral Cats that inhabit the area were out in force foraging for the leftovers of the day’s guests.
-A Combination of the rain and late hour meant we almost had the place to ourselves and could actually get shots of the beach as if it were deserted, quite a trick!
+A combination of the rain and late hour meant we almost had the place to ourselves and could actually get shots of the beach as if it were deserted, quite a trick!
 It’s just a shame the rain was falling.

 The Blowhole was pretty active and the Waves smashing hard on the rocks.
 It was nice to see the place deserted and wild but after a while, we were just soggy and a little cold and decided to retire for the night into our little Tropical Paradise Getaway.